- Written by MADISON FARKAS MADISON FARKAS

 Geek, nerd, dork, whatever you want to call us, I am one and have been since I was five — or old enough to decide that my parents weren't reading Harry Potter and the Philosopher's Stone fast enough (I snatched the book away and finished it myself).
 In the 15 years that have followed, I never looked back.
 I tripped delightedly from one fandom to the next, happy to lose myself in one world after another.

-A recent example is Katie Couric, who interviewed Benedict Cumberbatch, the Internet darling famed for his work in Sherlock, Star Trek and The Hobbit.
+A recent example is Katie Couric, who interviewed Benedict Cumberbatch, the Internet darling famed for his work in Sherlock, Star Trek and The Hobbit, to name a few.
 During the interview on her talk show last October, Couric asked viewers to send questions to the actor on Twitter.

 "You got a lot of weird fans out there," she said, noting that one viewer's handle was @Cumberbuddy.